What is Lecture Capture?

 Personal Lecture Capture and Lecture Creation

 Outside of these classrooms, faculty can use software on their Macs or PCs to capture and create video lectures.
-Echo 360 Personal Capture and Camtasia are the recommended options and can be downloaded from the CSUN Software Downloads page.
+YouTube and Camtasia are the recommended options; Camtasia can be downloaded from the CSUN Software Downloads page.